-7. Have Fun!
+7. Have Fun

 Most importantly, remember to have fun.
 Cooking can sometimes feel like a chore.
 But there are things you can do to prevent any bickering or frustration before it starts.

-The Family that Cooks Together
+The Family That Cooks Together

 How will your kids help you prepare treats this season?
 We’d love to hear from you in the comments below.

 If you found this article helpful and want more tips for cooking as a family, we recommend reading the following guides:

 - 7 Benefits of Cooking from Scratch at Home

 - Start Cooking at Home with these 3 Simple Steps